 The CFR does not specify how quickly Level I's must be completed, and with good reason: There is no baseline against which to establish timing requirements.

-All individuals applying to a Medicaid-certified NF must be screened both for mental illness and for intellectual disability.
-An individual who tests positive on both screens must undergo a Level II for mental illness and a Level II for intellectual disability.
+All individuals applying to a Medicaid-certified nursing facility (NF) must be screened for both mental illness and intellectual disability.

 Originally, Resident Reviews—Level II post-admission evaluations—had to be conducted annually; hence, the original name of the program was Preadmission Screening and Annual Resident Review, or PASARR, which is the title that is still in the rule.